hackerkid/fall-2016/communities/conu-hackers/community-assessment.md

 - Establishing a hacker space on campus is nearly impossible as the University is located in the city with space being expesnive and limited.

 ### Communication
 - The community communicates almost 100% through the Facebook group.
 There is a newsletter that gets used at most once a month.
-There exists a Twitter account that is currently not active.
-A regular newsletter could be beneficial, however the use of Twitter would not be effective for daily communications.
-Finding other means of communications would be great to be able to expand and grow the community.
+- There exists a Twitter account that is currently not active.
+- Finding other means of communications would be great to be able to expand and grow the community.

 ### Culture
 - The community is welcoming to new people, however it is only encouraged to share tech related items.